About the Child Support Services Division

 - Offering medical and spousal support; and

 - Modifying child support orders.

-Individuals who receive public assistance under the Temporary Assistance to Needy Families (TANF) program are referred to CSED.
+Individuals who receive public assistance under the Temporary Assistance to Needy Families (TANF) program are referred to CSSD.
 Support owed to the family is assigned to the state as a condition of TANF.
 When support is collected, it is used to reimburse the state and federal governments for welfare paid to the family.
 Individuals who do not receive public assistance may apply for division services.
 In non-TANF cases, child support collections are forwarded to the custodial party.
 Other states refer cases to Montana for action when a non-custodial parent lives in Montana.
-CSED also collects parental contributions to the state for foster care placements.
+CSSD also collects parental contributions to the state for foster care placements.